The moment was on them before they had time to give it the consideration it deserved. Something had to be done. The status quo was untenable.

 Without the cigarettes and machines to keep them at bay, the dark clouds rumbled in.
 A flash of lightning popped the old man’s eyes open.
 He cast his terrified gaze around the reeling universe until he found shelter in her eyes.

-Janie.
+His little Janie.
 Memories of the sweet child she’d been soothed the tremors that snapped his muscles like rubber bands.
 She got up from his bedside and took his trembling hand in hers.

 “I know,” her eyes said, with the eloquence of simplicity, “you did the best you could.”
 He inhaled a deep wet breath that splintered the edges of his lungs.
 He exhaled a vapor of blood.